phyunsj/datadog-node-red/README.md

 ## IoT Monitoring

-The main purpose of embedding `node-datadog-metrics` on Node-RED is to visialize the state of IoT devices (i.e., Rasberry-Pi).
+The main purpose of embedding `node-datadog-metrics` on Node-RED is to visialize the state of IoT devices (i.e., Rasberry-Pi) using DataDog.

 #### Related Posts